Why You Should Never Let a Provider Generate or Store Your Private Key

 Client-Side Key Generation Delivered by the Provider Isn't Trustless

 Some services attempt to bridge convenience and security by generating your key pair "locally in the browser."
+It sounds reassuring, but the model has a fundamental flaw: the provider supplies the JavaScript that generates your private key.

+That is not a trustless environment.
+It is trust disguised as convenience.
 In cryptographic terms, code delivered by the adversary cannot be part of the trusted computing base.

-Randomness Matters - and Providers Control It During Keygen
+Randomness Matters, and Providers Control It During Keygen

 Weak randomness equals weak keys, and weak keys equal broken encryption.
+Zero-access demands that the user, not the provider, controls the entropy source and the key generation itself.

 Private Keys Should Never Be Uploaded, Even Encrypted

-Some systems require the user to upload a private key so the platform can decrypt content in their environment.
+Some systems require the user to upload a private key so the platform can decrypt content in its own environment.
+This violates the core principle of asymmetric cryptography.
+It does not matter whether that private key is encrypted, password-protected, hardware-derived, or obfuscated; once uploaded, it still resides with the provider.

+And any time decryption happens in a provider-controlled environment, the provider can in theory capture the plaintext, capture the password, log the decrypted private key, or intercept the decrypted data stream.
 A zero-access system does not permit the provider to be part of the decryption path in any fashion.

 Real Zero-Access Means Local-Only Decryption

-This preserves the fundamental asymmetry of the cryptosystem: the service encrypts for you, but cannot decrypt on your behalf.
+Together these preserve the fundamental asymmetry of the cryptosystem: the service encrypts for you, but cannot decrypt on your behalf.

-The User Should Upload Only Public Keys - Nothing More
+The User Should Upload Only Public Keys, Nothing More

 This model, though more demanding to implement cleanly, is the only cryptographically sound way to achieve zero-access communication.

-TL;DR: Control the Key, Control the Security
+Control the Key, Control the Security

 If a service generates your private key, it can replace it, copy it, weaken it, or add a back door.
 If it stores your private key, it can access it, even if it needs a "passphrase".
 If it delivers the decrypted content, it can copy it.